-In Microsoft’s Detection and Response Team, we often find ourselves using the rich data available in Office 365 to help us with our investigations.
+In the Microsoft Incident Response (formerly DART/CRSP) team, we often find ourselves using the rich data available in Office 365 to help us with our investigations.
 During this process there are a couple of questions we consistently stumble across:

 Where can I go to find ‘x’ data?
 (Location)